yonester/ezsync/Readme.md

 A *simple* utility to run a pre-configured backup set using rsync.

+Typical usage would look something like this:

+Run the "docs" profile:

+    $ python ezsync.py docs

 Configuration is read from a file called `config.json` which is formatted as follows:

     {
         "excludes" : ["<exclude_pattern>", ...],